ggerganov/ggwave/README.md

 ### Demodulation (Rx)

-Beginning and ending of the transmission are marked with special sound markers.
+Beginning and ending of the transmission are marked with special sound markers ([#13](https://github.com/ggerganov/ggwave/discussions/13)).
 The receiver listens for these markers and records the in-between sound data.
 The recorded data is then Fourier transformed to obtain a frequency spectrum.
 The detected frequencies are decoded back to binary data in the same way they were encoded.

 Reed-Solomon decoding is finally performed to obtain the original data.